 Congrats.
 If you’ve booked Yacht Week and are about to embark on this epic floating adventure, then you’re about to have the best week of your life.
 You may not sleep for 7 days, you might be sick off the side of a fancy yacht, and you’ll definitely make so many friends from all over the world!
+Keep reading for our best yacht week tips and tricks.

 After last year, I couldn’t stop talking about Yacht Week.
 How amazing I found the experience, going to be every night and waking up on a new tiny island each day.
 Not to mention all of the parties, the sailing, and the beautiful people.
 However, there’s a few things we learned that we thought we should share.